-- Mowing wild flower glades once annually after flowering and continue to remove arisings to reduce fertility (8 areas, 3.14ha annually). - Create a small pond to increase open water habitat below the existing pond (approximately up to 10m2 by 2030). - Control gorse in open grassland to stop further spread of gorse and to keep a range of ages for diversity, by cutting half the accessible areas (c.
-3ha) once every 4-5 years on a rotational basis, leaving older bushes on slopes inaccessible by machinery (cpt 8a, cut 1.5ha by 2030). - Liaise with Fife Coast & Countryside Trust regarding their proposals for the Back Burn Project.
-Proposals are to clear out blockages from the stream (old fence wire, rubbish and big boulders to allow better flow) in 2025-26.
-Consider any further project proposals that are in line with the Woodland Trust's management approach for the site (work and timescale dependent on FCCT).
+- Mowing glades once annually after flowering and continue to remove arisings to reduce fertility (3.14ha annually). - Creating 2 further small scrapes to increase open water (survey in 2023 to assess where this would be most beneficial, with work by 2027 approximately up to 10m2 each). - Control gorse in open grassland to stop further spread of gorse and to keep a range of ages for diversity, by cutting half the accessible areas (c.
+3ha) once every 4-5 years on a rotational basis, leaving older bushes on slopes inaccessible by machinery (cpt 8a, cut 1.5ha by 2027). - Liaise with Fife Coast & Countryside Trust regarding their proposals for the Back Burn Project (Conland & Coul Burns).
+Work in partnership to deliver any outcomes that are in line with the Woodland Trust's management approach for the site (work and timescale dependent on FCCT).